 Profiles: It is a set of attributes with different levels.
 The conjoint analysis software shows respondents various combinations of product features, prototypes, mockups, or pictures created from a combination of levels.
 Each example is similar enough to be close substitutes but different enough to be distinguishable.

 Market simulation: Using this feature, you can forecast the market share of new products that don't exist today.
-You can also measure the gain or loss in the market share based on the changes in the existing products.
+You can also measure the gain or loss in the market share based on the existing products' changes.
 The conjoint analytics tool simulates the market share of the products to establish a baseline.
 Then, you can see how the market share changes depending on new products and configurations.

 Estimated brand premium: In many cases, customers are willing to pay extra for a product with the same features as others but with a different brand.
 This report finds out how much premium a customer will pay for a brand.